ballerina-platform/blog/_posts/2024-05-27-announcing-ballerina-2201.9.0-swan-lake-update-9.md

 ## SOAP support

 This release introduces support for invoking SOAP 1.1 and 1.2 endpoints with web services security policies.
-This enables Ballerina programs to communicate securely with SOAP services, and for example, expose SOAP services as REST endpoints.
+This enables Ballerina programs to communicate securely with SOAP services and, for example, expose SOAP services as REST endpoints.

 For more details, see <a href="https://ballerina.io/learn/by-example/soap-client-send-receive/" target="_blank">SOAP client examples</a>.